core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 In addition, some corporate networks only allow Internet access via a HTTP proxy.
 In this case, the best transport for CoAP might be the [WebSocket Protocol](#RFC6455).
-The WebSocket protocol provides two-way communication between a client and a server after upgrading an [HTTP/1.1](#RFC7230) connection and may be available in an environment that blocks CoAP over UDP.
+The WebSocket protocol provides two-way communication between a WebSocket client and a WebSocket server after upgrading an [HTTP/1.1](#RFC7230) connection and may be available in an environment that blocks CoAP over UDP.
 Another scenario for CoAP over WebSockets is a CoAP application running inside a web browser without access to connectivity other than HTTP and WebSockets.